-The University of Pennsylvania offers a variety of housing options on campus, ranging from the undergraduate College House system to graduate apartments.
-Fraternities and sororities are located both on and off campus.
-Penn's College House system is designed to enhance the undergraduate experience for all residents through faculty-directed, academically supportive environments that promote intellectual, social and recreational opportunities.
+Among these options, Penn's College House system is designed to enhance the undergraduate experience for all residents through faculty-directed, academically supportive environments that promote intellectual, social and recreational opportunities.
 Sansom Place East and Sansom Place West house graduate and professional students.
+The College Houses follow the following guides for security and use: